Travel agent

 What it's like

-help customers to find a package holiday or plan independent travel
+helping customers to find a package holiday or plan independent travel

-check the holiday availability by phone or computer
+checking the holiday availability by phone or computer

-collect deposits and fill in booking forms
+making bookings, collecting deposits and completing booking forms

-advise customers about passports, travel insurance, visas, vaccinations and tours
+advising customers about passports, travel insurance, visas, vaccinations and tours

 Explore more information about this job